hashicorp/vault/CONTRIBUTING.md

 ## Pull requests

+First, consider opening an issue (see above) to discuss the approach you'd like to take to address your feature or fix.
+It may be that we're working on something similar, so this may help to avoid duplicating efforts.

+Your pull request should have a description of what it accomplishes, how it does so, and why you chose the approach you did.
+PRs should include unit tests that validate correctness and the existing tests must pass.

+### Changelog Entries
 Please include a file within your PR named `changelog/#.txt`, where `#` is your pull request ID.
 There are many examples under [changelog](changelog/), but the general format is